alexvargash/invoker-plugin-db-snapshots/README.md

 Load the plugin from the plugins section on Invoker and select the generated zip file.

-## Roadmap

-- Add name for a new Snapshot.
-- Add compression option when creating a new Snapshot.
-- Add keep option when cleaning up Snapshots.

 ## Local Installation

 Create a folder on the root of your Laravel application `invoker/plugins/db-snapshots` and clone the repository into that folder.